smitha1672/gitbook_technical_skill/docs/content/others/others.md

 <br> [ref.2 link](https://read01.com/jND7m.html#.W1wvzdIzaUk)

 ## Ubuntu Trouble Shooting
-### sudo must be owned by uid 0 and have the setuid bit set
++ sudo must be owned by uid 0 and have the setuid bit set <br>
 You shouldn’t have a /usr/local/bin/sudo, that’s what’s breaking things (not the password change).
 Move it out of the way:

 ```bash
 /usr/bin/sudo mv /usr/local/bin/sudo{,2}
 ```
 and then tell your shell about it:

 ```bash
 hash -r
 ```
 That will restore the sudo functionality you’re used to. shareimprove this answer

-### Screen needs mode 777 with systemd service
++ Screen needs mode 777 with systemd service <br>
 The directory needs full permissions to read, write, and execute.
 You can do this command

 ```bash
 chmod -R 777 /var/run/screen
 ```
 Which will **recursively** change all folders/files permissions to 777, though typically less secure.
 You can also run sudo

 ```bash
 chown -R $USER:$USER /var/run/screen
 ```

 This will allow a typical user/or group full access, and will be more secure